 From a mechanical perspective: When tension is created between the retinaculum and the structures that pass under them, a considerable amount of tension occurs.
 This tension can be a major problem since tension creates friction, which can cause micro-tears in the tissue, inflammation, and eventually adhesion formation.
 These adhesions inhibit relative motion, alter lower extremity biomechanics, and lead to a host of compensations.

 From a neurological perspective: Injury causes an alteration in neurological receptors (mechanoreceptors and proprioceptors).
 This leads to both ankle and foot instability.
-Instability of the ankle and foot creates abnormal motion patterns, compensations which can lead into numerous injuries throughout the body.
+Instability of the ankle and foot creates abnormal motion patterns, and compensations which can lead to numerous injuries throughout the body.

 Restrictions of the retinacula can be treated quite effectively with Manual Therapy and a series of corrective exercises.
 Treating with manual therapy involves breaking restrictions between the retinaculum and the tendon.
 Essentially the practitioner is restoring relative motion between the retinaculum and the tendons (and of course the muscles that the tendons are attached to).